When to Go to Japan: Our Recommended Months and Seasons to Travel

 Summer in Japan is from June to August.

-It’s the hottest and most humid time of the year in Japan.
-Although it’s the busiest time of year for international tourists, summer isn’t one the most comfortable seasons to travel to Japan.
+Summer is the hottest and most humid season in Japan.
+Although it’s the busiest time of year for international tourists, summer isn’t one of the most comfortable seasons to visit the country, in our experience.

-If visiting Japan in summer, be aware that the summer months kick-off typhoon season in Japan.
+If visiting Japan in summer, we should warn you that the summer months kick off typhoon season in Japan.
 The typhoon season in Japan generally runs from July to October.
 The bulk of the fury, however, often hits Japan between the months of August and September.

-In the dead heat of summer, you’ll want to go light with your clothing.
-Aim to bring along lightweight travel clothes that’ll keep you cool in the humidity.
+In the dead heat of summer, we’d suggest going light with your clothing.
+Aim to bring along lightweight travel clothes to stay cool in the humidity.

-You should also, surprisingly enough, pack a light sweater or cardigan in one of these recommended travel daypacks for the over-air-conditioned restaurants and stores you’ll find all over Japan.
+Surprisingly enough, we’d also recommend packing a light sweater or cardigan for the over-air-conditioned restaurants and stores throughout Japan.
 Since rain is inevitable in Japan’s summer heat, bringing along an ultralight rain jacket is also a great idea.

 Summer festivals & holidays